Similarities¶

 d_max (

-) – The maximum absolute difference.
+float) – The maximum absolute difference.

 - class datamatch.similarities.RelativeNumericalSimilarity(pc_max)¶